 The VTE geothermal distillation process developed since 2006 is illustrated in Figure 16.
 Seawater is circulated in the evaporator under vacuum, flowing as a film down the inside surfaces of evaporator tubes while geothermal steam condenses on the outside heating the seawater to vaporize inside the tubes.
 The vapor separates from the seawater as it cascades out of the evaporator tubes into the large separation chamber where it is drawn off by vacuum and condensed in a second heat exchanger.
 The process uses a then patented scale control method called Dispersed Seeded Slurry Evaporation (DSSE) (U.S. Pat.
 No. 5,156,706) to prevent the scale forming ions abundant in Salton Sea water from adhering to evaporator tubes and equipment surfaces.
-The DSSE method introduces a slurry of tiny suspended particles into the seawater to create a nucleus for precipitation of scale forming ions in the water, not on the equipment surfaces with a monomolecular layer giving a negative charge at the liquid surface.
+The DSSE method introduces a slurry of tiny suspended particles into the seawater to create a nucleus for precipitation of scale forming ions in the water, not on the equipment surfaces.
+The dispersant is an anionic surfactant (used in liquid dish soap) that coats the equipment surfaces with a monomolecular layer giving a negative charge at the liquid surface.
 Scale particles are blocked from adhering to metal surfaces and the surfactant forms micelles around the scale particles, that same way soap suspends dirt particles in water.